What is the Niche Meat Processor Assistance Network?

 • Livestock producers, marketers, and buyers

-• Companies that support the meat sectors- equipment dealers, supplies companies, consultants, insurance brokers, architects and plant designers, and more
+• Companies that support the meat sectors- equipment dealers, suppliers, consultants, insurance brokers, architects and plant designers, and more

 • State and federal departments of agriculture, food safety, and health